venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/managing-the-bicplus-table-in-the-a4swift-database.md

 11. On the **Complete the Wizard** page, review the summary and then click **Finish**.

 ## Importing SQL views from the A4SWIFT database into a Custom Database
- The [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] setup program installs two SQL views in the [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] database.
+ The [!INCLUDE [btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] setup program installs two SQL views in the [!INCLUDE [btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] database.
 One view is for eight-character BICs and the other is for 11-character BICs.

- If you use a custom database instead of the [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] database, you must importing these SQL views into the custom database.
+ If you use a custom database instead of the [!INCLUDE [btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] database, you must importing these SQL views into the custom database.
 You do so by executing the CreateBICViews.sql script in the Query Analyzer.
-This script is in \<*drive*\>:\Program Files\Microsoft BizTalk Accelerator for SWIFT/Scripts.
+This script is in \<<em>drive</em>\>:\Program Files\Microsoft BizTalk Accelerator for SWIFT/Scripts.

 #### To import SQL views from the A4SWIFT database into a custom database